-Twilight by Stephanie Myer is one of the most popular YA romances of the last decade or so
+Twilight by Stephenie Myer is one of the most popular YA romances of the last decade or so

 Pride and Prejudice is arguably the most popular romantic novel in the English language.

-A lot of the elements – the crowded room, the fly to her side – can be found in Some Enchanted Evening.
-These are nowadays clichés, the standard building blocks of the romance story which are used over and over.
+A lot of the elements — the crowded room, the fly to her side — can also be found in Some Enchanted Evening.
+These are nowadays clichés, the standard building blocks of the romance story which are used and reused.